Accreditation in Public Relations + Military Communication (APR+M)

 To begin, download and complete the APR+M application for new candidates.
 APRs seeking to add Military Communication to their Accreditation, see next question.

 Yes.
-Our APR Champions – those already Accredited and committed to professional development – may pursue the +M program upon application, payment of $75 fee and advancement by the Readiness Review panel, which includes the questionnaire and portfolio.
+APRs may pursue the +M program upon application, payment of $75 fee and advancement by the APR+M Readiness Review panel, which requires completion of a specific APR+M questionnaire and portfolio.
 Maintenance requirements still apply.
-APR Champions who have already achieved the APR are not required to take the computer-based Examination for Accreditation in Public Relations again.
+APRs are not required to take the computer-based Examination for Accreditation in Public Relations again to earn APR+M.

 What is the purpose of Accreditation?

-The purpose is to unify and advance the Public Relations profession by identifying those who have demonstrated broad knowledge, experience and professional judgment in the field.
-The program seeks to improve public relations practice.
-The designation Accredited in Public Relations (APR) signifies a high professional level of experience and competence.
+Accreditation unifies and advances the public relations profession.
+Accreditation identifies practitioners who have demonstrated broad knowledge, experience and professional judgment in the field.
+Accreditation improves public relations practice.
+The APR designation signifies a high professional level of experience and competence.

-The award of APR+M is designed to improve the profession of military public affairs, encourage ongoing professional development, and established a standard of knowledge consistency within the joint public affairs community.
-It signifies a professional level of experience and competence within the Public Relations industry as a whole, coupled with a uniquely qualified understanding of public affairs activities in joint military operations.
+APR+M is designed to improve military public affairs practice, encourage ongoing professional development, and establish a standard of knowledge within the joint public affairs community.
+APR+M signifies a professional level of experience and competence within the Public Relations industry as a whole plus a uniquely qualified understanding of public affairs activities in joint military operations.

 What is the benefit to me if I achieve this APR+M credential?

-As with any professional development program, you gain knowledge, skills and abilities above those of your peers, the ability to become a trusted counsel to the commander with the background and experience to make well-informed decisions, and personal and professional recognition within your community.
-The APR and APR+M designations may be beneficial to you in terms of jobs and promotion potential and salary (for civilians).
+As with any professional development program, you gain knowledge, skills and abilities above those of your peers, the background and experience to make well-informed decisions, the ability to become a trusted counsel to your commander, and personal and professional recognition within your community.
+The APR and APR+M designations may be beneficial in terms of jobs and promotion potential and salary (for civilians).

 Do I need to be a member of a UAB participating organization to qualify for APR+M?

-Military personnel and Department of Defense civilians are not required to maintain a membership within any of the UAB’s participating organizations while they earn, use and maintain their APR+M designation.
-Defense contractors working in a military public affairs capacity must still maintain a membership in a UAB participating organization in order to qualify for APR+M.
+Military personnel and Department of Defense civilians are not required to maintain a membership within any UAB participating organizations while they earn, use and maintain their APR+M designation.
+Defense contractors working in a military public affairs capacity must maintain a membership in a UAB participating organization to qualify for APR+M.